hutou/tablo/README.md

 ### Styling

-as they depend on the terminal's capabilities.
+When it comes to terminal styling, the possibilities are limited, especially as they depend on the terminal's capabilities.
 There are therefore 2 complementary ways of proceeding:

-- play with the mode (underlined, bold, italic...)
+- Play with the mode (underlined, bold, italic...)
-- use color
+- Use color

 This can be done using ANSI code sequences, or preferably, using the `colorize` module of the standard library.

 In this section, we'll be using color, altered characters and graphic borders with the Fancy border type.
-Output will therefore be presented as SVG images, so as to guarantee perfect rendering, whatever the medium used for display.
+Output will therefore be presented as images, so as to guarantee perfect rendering, whatever the medium used for display.

 For styling, there are 5 forms of procs.